Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Role of and in TiO

 \subsubsection{Density of states calculated in LDA+\Udd+\Upp{}}

-We now include the interaction on both titanium $d$ orbitals and oxygen $p$ orbitals .
-The figure \ref{fig:TiO2_LDA+Uddpp} compare the densities of states in LDA+\Udd{} and LDA+\Udd{}+\Upp{}.
-As for UO$_2$, in order to disentangled physical effects, we show self-consistent calculations (b) and non self-consistent calculations (c).
-We show that adding \Upp{} increase the band gap to 5.3 eV in the first self-consistent field iteration (c).
+We now include the interaction on both titanium $d$ orbitals and oxygen $p$ orbitals.
+Figure~\ref{fig:TiO2_LDA+Uddpp} compares the densities of states in LDA+\Udd{} and LDA+\Udd{}+\Upp{}.
+As for UO$_2$, in order to disentangle physical effects, we show self-consistent calculations [Fig.~\ref{fig:TiO2_LDA+Uddpp}(b)] and non self-consistent calculations [Fig.~\ref{fig:TiO2_LDA+Uddpp}(c)].
+We show that adding \Upp{} increases the band gap to 5.3 eV in the first iteration [Fig.~\ref{fig:TiO2_LDA+Uddpp}(c)].
 At convergence of the self-consistency, we find a band gap value of 4.1 eV.

-As it has already been discussed\cite{Agapito2015,Fernandez2021}, using DFT+$U$ on e.g. TiO$_2$ affects the $p$ band width.
-In order to de-correlate the effect of band width from the band shift, we represent on the density of states the barycenter of the $p$ band, which should not be affected by a band width change.
-The study of the barycenter gives us a shift of -1.27 eV when \Upp{} is included in a non self-consistent way from the DFT+\Udd{} calculations (comparison of (c) and (a)).
-Self-consistency gives a shift of 1.00 eV (from the comparison of (b) and (c)).
-We carry out the same kind of study as for UO$_2$, by calculating numerically the band shift using the change in the occupation numbers.
-The results are reported in the table \ref{tab:Tio2-occupation}.
+As has already been discussed~\cite{Agapito2015,Fernandez2021}, using DFT+$U$ on TiO$_2$ affects the $p$-band width.
+In order to decorrelate the effect of bandwidth from the band shift, we represent on the density of states the barycenter of the $p$ band, which should not be affected by a bandwidth change.
+The study of the barycenter gives us a shift of -1.27 eV when \Upp{} is included in a non-self-consistent way from the DFT+\Udd{} calculations [comparison of Figs.~\ref{fig:TiO2_LDA+Uddpp}(c) and \ref{fig:TiO2_LDA+Uddpp}(a)].
+Self-consistency gives a shift of 1.00 eV [from the comparison of Figs.~\ref{fig:TiO2_LDA+Uddpp}(b) and \ref{fig:TiO2_LDA+Uddpp}(c)].
+In summary, \Upp{} has a small effect on the density of states.
+We underline that the effect would be even smaller if we would not renormalize the atomic wave functions used to define correlated orbitals.